gvwilson/sdxpy/src/layout/index.md

 (The other, these days, is that the printed page doesn't spy on us, though someone is undoubtedly working on that.)

-To add wrapping to our layout engine, suppose we fix the width of a row.
+The first step in adding wrapping to our layout engine is to fix the width of a row.
 If the total width of the children is greater than the row's width, the layout engine needs to wrap the children around.
 This assumes that columns can be made as tall as they need to be,